Burdantes/Curvature-based-Analysis-of-Network-Connectivity-in-Private-Backbone-Infrastructures/README.md

 ## Update in 2023 - no more RIPE Atlas Anchors

-Since Aug.
-2023, both AWS and Google are not hosting RIPE Atlas anchors anymore.
-The code is still functional, but it is not possible to collect data for 2023 and beyond.
-If you are interested in running the technique for mapping the cloud, you can use the approach described in the paper for Azure (that is opening VMs in different regions and measuring the latency between them).
-That's more complex and we are currently working toward automating this process such that we can provide latency directly for utilization and avoid the massive overhead.
+Since August 2023, both AWS and Google no longer host RIPE Atlas anchors.
+While the code remains functional, it is no longer possible to collect data for 2023 and beyond using these platforms.
+If you are interested in using the technique for mapping the cloud, you can apply the approach described in the paper for Azure.
+This involves opening VMs in different regions and measuring the latency between them.
+This process is more complex, and we are currently working on automating it to provide latency data directly, thereby avoiding the significant overhead.

 <!-- CONTRIBUTING -->
 ## Contributing